Here we go again.

 - Use my pants block from my November workshop with In House Patterns.
 I hope to make a pair of black stretch chinos for work and a boiler suit – probably a modified version of the Intrepid Boiler Suit (Alice & Co Patterns).

 - EDIT: Originally I planned A puff sleeve top with the puff sleeves made out of silk that I would have to dye.
 After posting my list though, I found I just wasn’t into it and it was sapping my sewing motivation.
 So at the end of January, I revised my list and added the Blueprints for Sewing A-Frame skirt in stretch corduroy instead.

 - Summer sleep set made out of silk.
-I’ll use the Odgen Cami (True Bias), the Suki Robe (Helen’s Closet) and some DIY shorts.
+I’ll use the Odgen Cami (True Bias), a robe pattern and some DIY shorts.